 Heading back north, drive past downtown Bandon and out to Bullards Beach State Park to see the iconic Coquille River Lighthouse from the other side of the jetty.
 Built in 1896 and decommissioned in 1939, the Coquille River Lighthouse was restored as an interpretive center in 1979.
 Bring your fat-tire or mountain bike to ride the hard-packed sand, or just enjoy a stroll while watching the waves.

-After returning to Bandon, top off the day with dinner at Broken Anchor or Arcade Tavern, and try a Bandon Rain craft cider.
-Many care made with cranberries in honor of Bandon, Cranberry Capital of the World!
+After returning to Bandon, top off the day with dinner at Broken Anchor or Billy Smoothboar’s Restaurant / Boar’s Nest Sports Lounge, and try a Bandon Rain craft cider.
+Many are made with cranberries in honor of Bandon, Oregon’s Cranberry Capital!
 A taste of cranberry will have you wanting more of Bandon.

 Day 3: Journey’s End

-Before ending your stay, be sure to revisit your favorite breakfast spot, distinctive shops, as well as the marina in Old Town for another view of the Coquille River Lighthouse and last-minute pictures.
-Time to head for home with tales of the sea and memories to inspire.
+Before ending your stay, be sure to revisit your favorite breakfast spot and distinctive shops, as well as the marina in Old Town for another view of the Coquille River Lighthouse and last-minute pictures.
+Don’t forget to visit Face Rock Creamery and pick up some cheese curds to take with you as you head for home with tales of the sea and memories to inspire.

 Driving Directions (All directions start from Highway 101)

 Umpqua River Lighthouse: Just south of Winchester Bay, head west on Umpqua Lighthouse Road.
 Take the first right.